-5071 West H Avenue Kalamazoo, MI 49009-8501 Phone (269) 381-6630 Fax (269) 381-3055
+5071 West H Avenue

+Kalamazoo, MI 49009-8501 Phone (269) 381-6630 Fax (269) 381-3055

 - 2. Fill out the LMU Injury Report Form and follow directions for submission. - 3.
 Fill out the Student Accident Claim form. - 4.
 Fill out the Parent/Guardian/Student Information form. - 5.
 Fill out the Authorization To Permit Use and Disclosure of Health Information. - 6.
 Make a copy of front and back of the insurance card. - 7.
 Collect all bills associated with the injury that have not been paid.
 Attach all ITEMIZED bills (itemized bills include the date of service, procedure code, diagnosis code, etc. not balance due statements) for MEDICAL EXPENSES ONLY.
 Include all worksheets, denials, and/or statements of benefits from your primary insurer.
 (Each charge must be processed by all other insurances/plans before they can be processed by First Agency, Inc.) - 8.
-Collect a UB-04 or HCFA billing statement concerning the injury from the billing office of the facility. - Return all these things via fax (423-869-6393), e-mail (mitchell.calvin@lmunet.edu) or mail to Mr. Mitchell Calvin ASAP.
-Mr. Calvin's phone number is 423-869-6627, should you have any questions.
+Collect a UB-04 or HCFA billing statement concerning the injury from the billing office of the facility. - 9.
+Return all these things via fax (423-869-6905), e-mail (susan.owens@lmunet.edu) ASAP.
+Mrs. Owen's phone number is 423-869-7186, should you have any questions.

-\If you receive any future bills from this incident, please send to Mr. Calvin as well, and he will forward all paperwork to First Agency insurance company.
+If you receive any future bills from this incident, please send to Mrs. Owens as well, and she will forward all paperwork to First Agency insurance company.